Financial-Times/dotcom-reliability-kit/docs/contributing.md

 If the PR is left alone, it will continue to be updated with new releases as more commits appear on the `main` branch.

-Before approving and merging, it's important to review the release PR like you would any other to make sure that the expected package versions are being released.
+Before approving and merging the release PR, make sure you review it.
+You need to check the package versions that it updates to make sure you’re only releasing the things you expect.